The optimistic brain and how outlook influences learning

 Do more good things happen to you than bad?
 When faced with uncertainty, do you expect the best?
 Do things hardly go your way?
 According to the Life Orientation Test, if you answered yes to the first 2 questions and no to the last one, then you may be an optimist.
 Optimism is the belief that good things will happen to you while pessimism is the expectation that bad things will happen to you.
 Is it possible that these outlooks are genetically predisposed?

 Your outlook may be part of your genes.
 Researchers have figured out that oxytocin, or the love hormone, may be linked to optimism.
 When researchers studied the genetic material attached to the oxytocin receptor, they were amazed to discover that the “A” and “G” alleles had an effect on the subject’s outlook.
-Participants with 2 “A” variations were found to be less optimistic, have lower self-esteem, less personal mastery, and higher depressive symptoms in comparison to participants with 2 “G” alleles.
+Participants with 2 “A” variations were found to be less optimistic, have lower self-esteem, less personal mastery, and have higher depressive symptoms in comparison to participants with 2 “G” alleles.
 This isn’t the only study to have found correlations between optimism and neurostructural design.

 - Enhanced activation of the amygdala and in the rostral anterior cingulate cortex were found when participants were imagining positive future events.